zhuofli/DNN_FEA/README.md

-# DNN-FEA (LV): Differentiable Finite Element Analysis with Neural Networks
+# DNN-FEA (LV): Finite Element Analysis with Deep Neural Networks

 This repository is a research/education codebase for our manuscript: